Can you use compression shorts as underwear? Yes!

 For the serious athlete and the novice alike these benefits are significant and make this product an essential component of every athletes fitness gear.

 The experience of uncomfortable chafing and the development of rashes are also significantly reduced for women that utilize these shorts.
 The tight support that these workout shorts provides makes them an excellent undergarment of choice because of the reduction in friction that they provide.
 As tight-fitting gear has become the norm in womens sports, having form-fitting undergarments like compression shorts has become an increasing necessity.
-The UA Women’s Comp shorts are an example of a garment that works well in this regard.
+The Nike Pro Training Shorts are an example of a garment that works well in this regard.

 Finding the Right Pair for Each Athlete